semgrep/semgrep-docs/docs/experiments/taint-labels.md

 :::info
 - Semgrep accepts valid Python identifiers as labels.
 - Restrict a source to a subset of labels using the `requires` key.
-You can also use Python Boolean expressions instead.
+You can combine more labels in `requires` key using Python Boolean operators.
 For example: `requires: LABEL1 and not LABEL2`.
 - Restrict a sink also.
 The extra taint is only produced if the source itself is tainted and satisfies the `requires` formula.
 :::